bredele/doors/Readme.md

 # doors

-  > door asynchronous design pattern
+  > A door represents the eventual result of an asynchronous operation.
+This operation is trigerred by an `open` event and depend on multiple conditions (`locks`).

 ## Installation